 What is New in De minimis Benefits Train Law?

 As of January 1, 2018, under the TRAIN Tax Law, the following are the thresholds amount 2019:

-- First, convertible unused vacation leave credits of private employees not exceeding ten days during a year.
+- Convertible unused vacation leave credits of private employees not exceeding ten days during a year.

-- Second, the convertible value of vacation and sick leave credits paid to government officials and employees
+- The convertible value of vacation and sick leave credits paid to government officials and employees

 - Medical cash allowance to dependents of employees not exceeding 1,500 per semester (before was 750.00) or 250.00 per month (before 125.00)